signalogic/SigSRF_SDK/README.md

 <a name="Multithreaded"></a>
 ## Multithreaded for High Performance

-SigSRF library modules support multiple, concurrent packet + media processing threads.
+Both SigSRF library modules and EdgeStream applications support multiple, concurrent packet + media processing threads.
 Session-to-thread allocation modes include linear, round-robin, and "whole group" in the case of stream groups.
 Thread stats include profiling, performance, and session allocation.
 Threads support an optional "energy saver" mode, after a specified amount of inactivity time.
 The [SigSRF packet/media thread data flow diagram](#user-content-packetmediathreaddataflowdiagram) below shows per thread data flow.

 High capacity operation exceeding 2000 concurrent sessions is possible on multicore x86 servers.
 The High Capacity Operation section in [SigSRF Documentation](#user-content-documentationsupport) has information on thread affinity, htop verification, Linux guidelines, etc.

 <a name="DeploymentGrade"></a>
 ## Deployment Grade

-SigSRF software is currently deployed by major carriers, LEAs, research organizations, and B2B enterprises.
-Under NDA, and with end customer permission, it may be possible to provide more information on deployment locations.
+EdgeStream and SigSRF software are currently deployed by major carriers, LEAs, research organizations, and B2B enterprises.
+Under NDA, and with end customer permission, it may be possible to provide more information on deployment use cases and/or locations.

-SigSRF software, unlike many open source repositories, is not experimental or prototype, and is constantly going through rigorous customer production testing.
+EdgeStream and SigSRF software, unlike many open source repositories, are not experimental or prototype.
 Some of the signal processing modules have deployment histories dating back to 2005, including telecom, communications, and aviation systems.
 Packet processing modules include some components dating back to 2010, such as jitter buffer and some voice codecs.
 The origins of SigSRF software are in telecom system deployment, with emphasis in the last few years on deep learning.
+Both EdgeStream and SigSRF continuously undergo rigorous customer production testing.

 For calculation-intensive shared library components, such as codecs, signal processing, and inference, SigSRF implements the XDAIS standard made popular by Texas Instruments.
 XDAIS was designed to manage shared resources and conflict between calculation- and memory-intensive algorithms.
 Originally XDAIS was intended by TI to help produce robust, reliable software on highly resource-constrained embedded platforms.
 It continues to help achieve that on today's modern Linux servers.